 |Bio / C.V.|

-My educational trajectory is also rather eclectic.
-I have a B.A. in English Literature and Philosophy (Kinnaird College, Pakistan), an M.A. in Journalism (University of the Punjab, Pakistan), and an M.A. and Ph.D. in International Studies (Graduate School of International Studies, University of Denver).
+I have a B.A. in English Literature and Philosophy and an M.A. in Journalism (with honors), from Pakistan and an M.A. and Ph.D. (with distinction) in International Studies, from the U.S.

-For a full list of my work history and publications, please see my c.v.
+For a list of my work history and publications, please see my c.v.